The Sports Law Review: Australia

 - In 2016, Australian tennis player Nick Lindahl was convicted of match-fixing after deliberately losing a match at a Towoomba Futures event in 2013.
 He was given a 12-month good behaviour bond and fined A$1,000.
 He was also subsequently banned from professional tennis by the International Tennis Federation and fined US$35,000.

-In July 2020, the newly established Sport Integrity Australia partnered with the Australian Criminal Intelligence Commission (ACIC).
-Part of the aim of the ACIC partnership is to develop 'policy and potential regulation around match fixing, betting, wagering and whistle blower protection'.68 The sports integrity body also aims to have new federal match fixing offences introduced in Parliament in the second half of 2020.
-69
+In July 2020, Sport Integrity Australia partnered with the Australian Criminal Intelligence Commission (ACIC).
+Part of the aim of the ACIC partnership is to develop 'policy and potential regulation around match fixing, betting, wagering and whistle blower protection'.72 The sports integrity body also aims to have new federal match fixing offences introduced in Parliament, but that has not yet come to fruition.73

 iv Grey market sales

 The extent to which sporting event ticket sales in the grey market, also referred to as 'scalping', is prohibited depends on the state or territory.
-For example, in New South Wales ticket scalping is only prohibited in areas around particular sporting venues.70 In Queensland, there are prohibitions on reselling tickets to 'major sports facility events' at a price greater than 10 per cent of the original ticket price.71 Major sports facilities are listed in the regulations, and a declaration that a facility is a major sports facility may only be made with the agreement of the owner.
-In Victoria, if the Minister for Sport declares a particular event to be a 'major sport event', and it is a condition of sale of the ticket that the buyer is not authorised to sell or distribute it, it is an offence for the buyer to redistribute the ticket.72 In South Australia, if the Minister declares an event a 'major event', ticket scalping is prohibited inside declared areas.
-It is also prohibited in South Australia to resell 'major event' tickets at a price that exceeds the original ticket price by more than 10 per cent.73
+For example, in New South Wales ticket scalping is only prohibited in areas around particular sporting venues.74 In Queensland, there are prohibitions on reselling tickets to 'major sports facility events' at a price greater than 10 per cent of the original ticket price.75 Major sports facilities are listed in the regulations, and a declaration that a facility is a major sports facility may only be made with the agreement of the owner.
+In Victoria, if the Minister for Sport declares a particular event to be a 'major sport event', and it is a condition of sale of the ticket that the buyer is not authorised to sell or distribute it, it is an offence for the buyer to redistribute the ticket.76 In South Australia, if the Minister declares an event a 'major event', ticket scalping is prohibited inside declared areas.
+It is also prohibited in South Australia to resell 'major event' tickets at a price that exceeds the original ticket price by more than 10 per cent.77 Examples of the sporting events that apply under these laws include the Australian Open of Tennis, international cricket and football matches, as well as finals of popular domestic sporting competitions such as the AFL.

 Additionally, the ACL contains general consumer protections that apply to ticket resellers.
 For example, it is prohibited for an unauthorised reseller to represent that they are authorised to sell the tickets, or to misrepresent the original face value of the ticket, and the consumer guarantee provisions ensure that tickets purchased from unauthorised resellers are valid, and for the event they are represented to be for.